zorguiala/Zorgui-Alaeddine/README.md

 # Alaeddine ZORGUI - Interactive 3D Portfolio

 An interactive 3D portfolio experience built with React, Three.js, and styled-components.
-Features a virtual desk scene where users can click on objects to explore different sections.
+Features a cozy room scene with a desk where users can click on objects to explore different sections.

 ## 🚀 Live Demo